demispatti/cb-parallax/readme.txt

 == Features ==

 - Custom background image
+- One Image for all pages or individual images and effects on a per post basis
 - Compatible with posts, pages and products
 - Optional fullscreen background parallax effect
 - Works vertically and, for fun, horizontally